What about your prospects decisions ?

 Choose your language to influence Internals or Externals.
 You may not yet know that there are specific language patterns that are more influential to Internals and different language patterns that are more persuasive to Externals.

 Want to know these language patterns ?
-Click here.
+Learn about them at my page on Persuasion Psychology.

 Here's to YourSalesSuccess.